ariannamethod/AriannaMethodHub/README.md

 The helper `_maybe_reproduce()` checks this timestamp for `check_*_updates()` and the main `run()` loop.
 This prevents runaway retraining when logs or datasets change rapidly while still ensuring that new material eventually influences the model.
 Set `ARIANNA_REPRO_INTERVAL=0` to disable the delay entirely if immediate retraining is preferred.

+### Safe Mode

+Set `ARIANNA_SAFE_MODE=1` to disable optional modules like the evolving skin, entropy resonance and pain feedback.
+This provides a minimal chat experience focused solely on the LÉ persona without automatic visual or behavioral adjustments.

 Contributing